Skip to main content

 Mar 04, 2011; Ottawa, ON, Canada; New York Rangers goalie Henrik Lundquist (30) and defenseman Steve Eminger (44) keep an eye on defend Ottawa Senators right wing Erik Condra (38) during the first period at ScotiaBank Place.
 Mandatory Credit: Marc DesRosiers-Imagn Images | Marc DesRosiers-Imagn Images

-This one wasn’t as upsetting as the Easter Epic, but that was because we all were so stunned as the Caps lost a game that was less than a minute away from deciding the series in Washington’s favor.
+This one was a gut punch, as the Caps were on the verge of finishing off the New York Rangers in the second round in 2015, when the hockey gods pulled a fast one.
 With less than a minute to go and up 1-0 against John Tortarella’s Rangers, the Caps were less than one minute away from their first trip to the conference finals in over 17 years.
-Then the Rangers tied it after pulling Henrik Lundquist for the extra skater before time expired.
-Then, the Capitals lost the game few minutes later in OT.
-The Rangers won the next two games and the season was over.
+The Rangers pulled Henrik Lundquist for the extra skater and they scored to tied the game.
+The Caps would than go on to lose just a few minutes into OT.
+The Rangers won the next two games and the Caps had to wait three more years to get to the conference finals.

 Add us as a preferred source on Google